${\mathrm G}_2$-structures with parallel skew-symmetric torsion: -parallel vector fields

 \section{$\nabla^\tau$-parallel vector fields}

 The local de Rham theorem states that when a Riemannian manifold $(M,g)$ carries non-zero vector field which is parallel with respect to the Levi-Civita connection $\n^g$, then the manifold is locally isometric to a Riemannian product $\R\times (N,g^N)$.
 We will now investigate the more general case where the Levi-Civita connection is replaced with a connection $\nt:=\n^g+\tau$ with skew-symmetric torsion.

-Note that we do not assume that $\nt\tau=0$ for the moment.
+The results in this section are related to the submersion constructions presented in \cite{CMS21} and \cite{MS24} when the vertical distribution has dimension 1.
+They explain the emergence of $\alpha$-Sasakian manifolds as building blocks in cases 3(c) and 4(b) of Theorem \ref{main}.
+Note however that the present setting is more general than the ones in \cite{CMS21} and \cite{MS24} since we do not assume that $\nt\tau=0$ for the moment.

 Let $\xi$ be a unit length $\nt$-parallel vector field on $(M,g)$. \begin{elem} The vector field $\xi$ is Killing and satisfies $d\xi=2\tau_\xi$. \end{elem} \begin{proof} For every $X\in\Gamma(\T M)$ we have \be \n^g_X\xi=\nt_X\xi-\tau_X\xi=\tau_\xi X\ ,\ee whence $\nabla^g \xi=\tau_\xi$ is skew-symmetric, so $\xi$ is Killing.
 Using this we then get